dylangrc/RewardCalculator/README.md

 Using Maven, run `mvn package`

 ### Run
-Start the application by running [RewardCalculatorApplication class] (src/main/java/com/dylan/rewardcalculator/RewardCalculatorApplication.class)
+Start the application by running [RewardCalculatorApplication class](src/main/java/com/dylan/rewardcalculator/RewardCalculatorApplication.java)

 The other option is to run `java -jar <your jar file>`